 Time at club: 1951-1956

-The locally-born player was a key member of the famed Iron Curtain side.
+Locally-born player Albert Mullard was a key member of the famed Port Vale Iron Curtain side.

-Mullard had been a prisoner of war for much of WW2 but he decided to become a football professional in 1946 playing for Walsall, Crewe and Stoke before joining the Valiants for £10,000 (plus Alan Martin) in 1951.
+Mullard had been a prisoner of war for much of World War Two but he decided to become a football professional in 1946 playing for Walsall, Crewe Alexandra and Stoke City before joining the Valiants for £10,000 (plus Alan Martin) in 1951.

-He was initially employed in an advanced role and finished as top-scorer in the 1951-52 campaign.
-By the time of the Iron Curtain campaign in 1953-54 he was used as a right-half.
+He was initially employed in an advanced role and finished as top-scorer with thirteen goals in the 1951-52 campaign.
+However, by the time of the famous Iron Curtain campaign in 1953-54 he was being used as a right-half.
+He was an ever-present during the 1953-54 record-breaking campaign

-He was injured in 1956 and transferred to Northwich Victoria.
+He was injured in 1956 and subsequently transferred to Northwich Victoria.

 - Albert Mullard